-Prostate cancer early warning protein detectedMay 31st, 2012 in Cancer /
+Prostate cancer early warning protein detectedMay 31, 2012 in Medicine & Health / Cancer

 (Medical Xpress) -- Scientists at the University have discovered a protein, only present in prostate cancer cells, that could be used as a marker to detect early signs of the disease.

 Published in the British Journal of Cancer, the research examines a unique sequence of a gene that produces a protein in prostate cancer cells, which may be linked to aggressive forms of the disease.
 The findings could contribute to future drug development programmes for those patients who are currently untreatable.